moodleou/moodle-quiz_gradingstudents/README.txt

 but which lets you grade all the responses by one student, rather than all the responses to one question.

-This version of the plugin, which is compatible with Moodle 3.4+ and later.
-Older versions of this plugin will work with older Moodle versions.

 You can install it from the Moodle plugins database using the link above.

 Alternatively, you can install it using git.
 In the top-level folder of your